 |---|---|---|---|

 Diesel drivers are feeling the squeeze hardest.
-A full tank now costs over £103 on average - up more than £25 compared to before the conflict began.
-The RAC noted in mid-April that a full diesel tank had risen by £27 since the end of February, with petrol up £14 over the same period.
+A full diesel tank now costs around £92 on average - up around £14 compared to before the conflict began.
+The RAC noted in mid-April that a full diesel tank is around £14 more than before the conflict, with petrol up around £10 over the same period.

 Regional variation means some UK drivers are paying even more.
 Data from the government's Fuel Finder scheme shows prices at nearby stations can vary by 20p or more per litre, so checking before you fill up can make a meaningful difference.